BlueCP/IC_Hack_23/writeup.md

 ## Accomplishments
-Build a web application from front end to back end gathering critical information about the brand.
+Build a web application from front end to back end gathering critical information about the brand while detecting the brand live on the camera.

 ## What's next